open-amt-cloud-toolkit/mps/docs/Glossary.md

 ## A

-**[Active Edge:]()** An open source software architecture consisting of modular microservices and libraries for integration of out-of-band manageability into exisiting network infrastructures.
+**[Open Active Management Technology Cloud Toolkit:]()** An open source software architecture consisting of modular microservices and libraries for integration of out-of-band manageability into exisiting network infrastructures.
 The software enables network administrators and ISVs to explore key Intel® Active Management Technology (Intel® AMT).
+It can also be referred to as Open AMT Cloud Toolkit.

 **admin control mode (ACM):** A mode of provisioning Intel® AMT that requires a purchased provisioning certificate from a Certificate Authority (CA), the creation of a domain, and the creation of a profile in the Remote Provisioning Server (RPS) application.
 ACM achieves a higher level of trust than client control mode (CCM).
 See CCM and provisioning.

-**ACM Activation**: The act of loading a purchased certificate and associating it with an Active Edge profile.
+**ACM Activation**: The act of loading a purchased certificate and associating it with an AMT profile.

 **allowlist**: A list permiting access to a privilege, service, network, etc.